pipefunc/pipefunc/docs/source/concepts/linear-chaining.md

 To use a specific upstream output, name the downstream parameter accordingly (or pre-rename the downstream `PipeFunc`).

 Behavior in a nutshell
-- Prefers matches: if a downstream parameter matches any upstream output name, no rename.
+- Prefers matches: if an unbound downstream parameter matches an upstream output name, no rename.
-- Otherwise renames the first non‑bound downstream parameter to the first upstream output.
+- Otherwise renames the upstream output to the first non‑bound downstream parameter.
 - Works with multi‑output: match by name (or pre‑rename the downstream `PipeFunc`).
 - No `mapspec` changes.
 For batches, either vectorize over the batch dimension or declare `mapspec` on the functions themselves.
 - Plain callables auto‑wrap as `PipeFunc` with `output_name=f.__name__`.